 - Settings > Personalization > Start.

-- In the next screen, you can select folders like Documents, Downloads, Music, Pictures, Videos, HomeGroup, Network and Personal Folder
+- You can select folders like Documents, Downloads, Music, Pictures, Videos, HomeGroup, Network, and Personal Folder on the next screen.

-- Personal folder gives you access to all those folders which is used to save media, and documents, just for your account.
+- The personal folder gives you access to all those folders used to save media and documents, just for your account.

-Once you choose the folders, they appear right above the File Explorer Icon on the Start screen, like the Personal Folder icon you can see in the image above.
-If any of the icons confuse you, just click on the Hamburger Menu on the top left, and you will see full details.
+Once you choose the folders, they appear right above the File Explorer icon on the Start screen, like the Personal Folder icon in the image above.
+If any icons confuse you, click on the Hamburger Menu on the top left to see full details.

-Here is a pro-tip If you wish to access any of the Pinned Folders or Frequent Folders just right click on the File Explore icon, and you will get a quick access to the files & folders.
+Here is a pro-tip If you wish to access any of the Pinned Folders or Frequent Folders, just right-click on the File Explorer icon, and you will get quick access to the files & folders.

-The particular section of Windows 10 Start Screen is limited right now, I would personally want this space to be moe useful by letting me add what I want.
-Small icons is my preferred choice rather than big size tiles.
+The particular section of Windows 10 Start Screen is limited right now.
+I would personally want this space to be more helpful by letting me add what I want.
+Small icons are my preferred choice rather than big size tiles.